Caroline McClelland, M.S.

 I love helping children grow in a way that not only helps them develop as a student, but in every aspect of life.

-I have a Bachelor’s in Elementary Education from Mississippi College and am currently earning a Master’s Degree in Mississippi College’s Orton-Gillingham Dyslexia Therapy Graduate Program.
+I have a Bachelor’s in Elementary Education from Mississippi College and a Master’s Degree from Mississippi College’s Orton-Gillingham Dyslexia Therapy Graduate Program.

 Why I do what I do:

 I want my students to know that they are capable of doing anything they want.
 A learning disability does not define who they are or their capability of doing something.
 I love showing kids they are as capable as anyone else in the classroom, maybe even more so.